 All of our degree and certification programs are fully accredited by the Texas Education Agency/State Board for Educator Certification.

-*Admission to the M.A. or M.Ed. in Reading Education
+Admission to the M.Ed. in Literacy Education or MA in Reading Education

 - Minimum 3.0 GPA in previous undergraduate and graduate coursework.